-It’s no newsflash that flying with tiny tots can be a challenge.
-But before you get too worked up about your next long-haul flight with the kids, we’ve compiled a list of great travel gear that will, hopefully, make flying with the fam easier, safer, less-germy and/or more fun!
-From carry-on cases that double as strollers to disposable covers that sanitize airplane trays, here are 13 gizmos and gadgets to make your next family trip a first-class affair.
+It’s no newsflash that traveling with kids can be a challenge, especially during the holidays.
+Before you get too worked up about that upcoming long-haul flight or road trip with kids, we’ve compiled a list of great travel gear for families that will make getting from Point A to Point B easier, safer and hopefully, more fun!
+From carry-on cases that double as strollers to disposable covers that sanitize airplane trays, here are 15 gizmos and gadgets to make your next family trip a first-class affair.

 Go Happy Travel Tray